zriyansh/signoz.io/docs/userguide/metrics.md

 ### Steps to add resource attributes

-You can add attributes as `OTEL_RESOURCE_ATTRIBUTES` flag when starting the application.
+You can add attributes with `OTEL_RESOURCE_ATTRIBUTES` flag when starting the application.
 The below example shows how to set values for `service.namespace` and `deployment.environment`

 For example